-The Open-Air Arts Initiative is a collaboration between the Blue Hill Heritage Trust and Cynthia Winings Gallery.
-Its mission is to use nature to ignite creativity in the young people who live on the Blue Hill Peninsula.
+The Open-Air Arts Initiative is a collaboration between the Blue Hill Heritage Trust, Cynthia Winings Gallery, and SEED Barn.
+Its mission is to use nature to ignite creativity in the young people who live on or visit the Blue Hill Peninsula.

 My hope is that the Open-Air Arts Initiative will encourage kids to explore and discover their own creative abilities through experiencing special places on the Peninsula.
 To me, this project is not about talent, but rather celebrating what inspires each of us and how we express that in our own unique way.
 My love of this place has instilled in me the importance of what we have on this peninsula, and made me an advocate for land preservation.
 Much of my connection to this place comes from my love of photographing it.
 My hope is that by providing young people with the opportunity to become inspired by these special places, and create something meaningful to them out of that inspiration, that they too will feel more connected with the Peninsula.

 Cynthia Winings- Cynthia Winings is an artist and the owner of the Cynthia Winings Gallery in Blue Hill.
 She attended Moore College of Art and Design for her BFA, and received her MFA from Brooklyn College.
 In 1995 she attended Haystack School of Craft for ceramics, and met her husband, David Dillon, the owner of Bucklyn Coffee.
 Years later, that experience of Maine and Blue Hill inspired her to return to the peninsula with her family.
 She and David moved to Brooklin Maine in 2010, and they purchased the former Leighton Gallery in 2013.
 Cynthia is happy to collaborate with the BHHT for this creative program, the Open-Air Arts Initiative, and is inspired to get her children out on the trails!